Divorce and Remarriage

 About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
 He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
 He saw heaven opened and something like a large sheet being let down to earth by its four corners.
 It contained all kinds of four-footed animals, as well as reptiles of the earth and birds of the air.
 Then a voice told him, "Get up, Peter.
 Kill and eat."
 "Surely not, Lord!"
 Peter replied.
 "I have never eaten anything impure or unclean."
 The voice spoke to him a second time, "Do not call anything impure that God has made clean."
 This happened three times, and immediately the sheet was taken back to heaven."
 Acts 10:9-16

 God has spoken...the Remnant has been used by God to continue in the path of Jesus Christ, who laid his life down to confront the legalism and man-made rules of the pharisees.
 May this true interpretation of the Word end the strict conformity to the letter of the law rather than its spirit and the synthetic precepts which state that we are to stay in oppressive situations under any and every circumstance.
 May divorce be a last resort.
 When the situation falls under God's parameters, may we follow the footsteps of our God where He was longsuffering with Israel, forgiving and making multiple attempts.
-But if a marriage is no longer a marriage, if the vows are no longer kept, and if after Godly counsel, you fast and know that God is leading this...you approach this with much prayer and soul-searching, asking God for peace and grace to represent Him well as you separate with kindness (not appearing as self-serving, but continually portraying concern for the other person).
+But if a marriage is no longer a marriage, if the vows are no longer kept, and if after seeking God wholeheartedly, you know that God is leading this...you approach this with much prayer and soul-searching, asking God for peace and grace to represent Him well as you separate with kindness (not appearing as self-serving, but continually portraying concern for the other person).
 Both sides' needs are thoroughly considered.
 Christ had a strong message, and his words have held many flippant, selfish people together and done the world a tremendous service.
 God used all circumstances to help test the heart.
 However, Christ was the first to rescue the brokenhearted.
 It is in knowing Christ and knowing God that you can interpret the Scriptures and the will of the Father.

 Divorce is allowed in circumstances, but it must be for the pure Church and not for merely selfish reasons.
 There are those rare times that you are divorced and then remarried - not because you do not value marriage but because you DO value purity in God's marriage vows...to set an example that you DO value His Holy Covenant...you DO believe in commitment and building strong families.
 But most of all, you DO believe in building Zion, you DO believe in building the New Jerusalem, you DO believe in building the City of Peace.
 Just as there is no judgment and only empathy/sympathy toward God for His own marriage problems and His divorce, and just as there is respect, joy and elation for His beautiful selection of a pure Bride for His second marriage, there should be no judgment toward Saints as they strive to help build a pure Church.